RichardAH/browservm.js/README.md

 Still, JIT mode is highly experimental and not yet publicly available.
 But we enable JIT on our demo page so that you can play around with it.
 JIT mode requires many experimental features of WebAssembly, especially tail-call optimization.
 These features may not be available in your browser.
 In this case, BrowserVM will fall back to interpretation.
 To run a benchmark on Browservm, you can try the following command on our demo page.
+Source not yet available, but we will release it asap.
 ```
 time dhrystone 20000000
 ```